-Whether for advertising or SEO purpose, Keyword Research provides an ultimate insight on how an audience shops for their product.
+Whether for advertising or SEO purposes, Keyword Research provides the ultimate insight on how an audience shops for their product.

 So, how do you use Google Ads Keyword Planner to reap maximally in keyword research?